Who Are the NBA’s Active Leading Rebounders?

-The current era of the NBA is renowned for its 3-point shooting and the athleticism and skill of its great players.
+The current era of the NBA is renowned for its three-point shooting and the athleticism and skill of its great players.
 Rebounding is one of the skills that often gets pushed to the background unless one discusses players who are getting triple-doubles.
 However, the importance of getting the ball off the glass is enormous.
-A rebound ends a successful defensive possession on one end; at the other, it gives your team another chance to score.
+A rebound ends a successful defensive possession on one end.
+At the other, it gives your team another chance to score.

 So who is the NBA’s current active leader in rebounds?

 The top of the all-time rebounding list is carved in stone